arduino/docs-content/content/arduino-cloud/01.getting-started/09.arduino-cloud-for-business/contend.md

 ## Manage Your Spaces

-Once your plan has been successfully purchased, you will be asked to define the company/space name for your workspace.
-You are free to modify it a second time by navigating to `Arduino Cloud > General Settings > Space information > Edit info > Name`.
+Once your plan has been successfully activated, you will be asked to define the company/space name for your workspace.
+You are free to modify it later by navigating to `Arduino Cloud > General Settings > Space information > Edit info > Name`.

 ![Create new shared space](assets/create-new-space.png "Create new shared space")